List of Marvel Comics teams and organizations: Super-Axis

-The Super-Axis is an organization appearing in American comic books published by Marvel Comics.
-They first appear in The Invaders #40 (May 1979) and were created by Roy Thomas and Alan Kupperberg.

-The Super-Axis, consisting of former Invaders foes Master Man, U-Man, the original Baron Blood, and Warrior Woman are gathered together in the second last issue of the title by the Japanese spy Lady Lotus.
+The Super-Axis is a group consisting of Invaders enemies Master Man, U-Man, Baron Blood, and Warrior Woman and assembled by Lady Lotus.
 Using hypnotism to summon and control the villains, Lotus intends to use the newly formed Super-Axis to undermine the United States on the home front during World War II.
 Individual members initially skirmish with the Invaders, and the original Human Torch is also hypnotised.
 In a final battle at an amusement park, the entire Super-Axis confront the Invaders, but are defeated by the heroes' superior teamwork.
 The Human Torch also frees himself from Lotus' control, and attempts to locate the villain, who has fled.
-The final panels of the last issue show Lotus being warned by master villain called the Yellow Claw about the dangers of overconfidence.
-An issue of the limited series The New Invaders reveals in flashback that U-Man raped Lady Lotus in retaliation for the mind control.
-Lady Lotus eventually gives birth to their child Nia Noble.

 Supernovas

-The Supernovas are an organization that appears in American comic books published by Marvel Comics.

-There was a black ops unit of the Nova Corps called the Supernovas.
-They were also called the Black Novas because their helmets were black instead of gold.
+The Supernovas are a black ops unit of the Nova Corps.
+They were also called the Black Novas because their helmets were black instead of yellow.
 Its members include Adomox, Jesse Alexander, Mister Z's, Phlish, and Titus.
 Sam Alexander used to be a member of this group until he learned their true motives.

-During the "Original Sin" storyline, Sam Alexander learned from the eye of the murdered Uatu the Watcher that its membership consisted of thieves and killers.

 T

 Thieves Guild

-The Thieves Guild is an organization appearing in American comic books published by Marvel Comics.

-The Thieves Guild is an organization of criminals that have different branches and sets of rules.
+The Thieves Guild is an organization of criminals with several branches and sets of rules.

 The Thieves Guild's New Orleans branch is a rival of the Assassins Guild.
-Jean-Luc LeBeau was the adoptive father of Gambit and depicted as a former leader of the Thieves Guild.
+Jean-Luc LeBeau is the adoptive father of Gambit and a former leader of the Thieves Guild.

 Odessa Drake is the leader of the New York branch of the Thieves Guild.